makarov-m/Yandex.Practicum.DA/README.md

  1. Customer's Reliability Project
  Topic: data processing
  Task: to figure out whether the marital status and the number of the client's children affect the fact that the loan is repaid on time
- Tools: Python + Pandas library, Jupiter Notebook
+ Tools: Python + Pandas library; Jupiter Notebook
  Results: was made a picture of the most reliable borrower for the loans

  2. Real Estate Market Project
- Topic:
+ Topic: exploratory data analysis
  Task:
- Tools:
+ Tools: Python + Pandas library, Jupiter Notebook
  Results:

  3. Telecom Project
  Topic:
  Task:
- Tools:
+ Tools: Python + Pandas library; Jupiter Notebook
  Results: